 This meant that changes made to Senate ballot papers in the Commonwealth Electoral Act 1940 (No.19 of 1940) continued to apply.
 Section 7 of the 1940 Electoral Act enabled candidates who ran in a party grouping on the ballot paper to agree on the order in which their names would be ranked in the group rather than an alphabetical listing (although no party labels were attached to the groups).
 Those candidates who ran as Independents were listed in an unmarked group at the end of the ballot paper.

 Similarly, under section 17(b) of the 1940 Act, the placing of the groups was decided by lot organized by the Commonwealth Electoral Officer in each state.
 Section 17(c) applied the same process to decide the order of any Independent candidates within their unmarked group.
 In addition, the groups of candidates were arranged horizontally on the ballot paper rather than vertically so that the ballot followed the model set out in Form E in the Act.

-At this ensuing election in 1951, the Liberal Party and Country Party coalition government was returned with a comfortable majority in the House of Representatives and a majority of two in the Senate.
-Menzies's aim to control both houses of the Commonwealth Parliament had been achieved.
+At this ensuing election in 1951, the Liberal Party and Country Party coalition government was returned with a comfortable majority in the House of Representatives and a majority of four in the Senate.
+When the new senators took their seats in July 1951 (see terms of senators), Menzies's aim to control both houses of the Commonwealth Parliament had been achieved.